Jack Jones Retreat at Immaculate Heart of Mary

 Life of the Writer Track

-This series of master classes focuses on the everyday realities of being a woman of color writer and takes a granular look at topics that range from platform building to the journey of debut novelists.
+This series of master classes focuses on the everyday realities of being a woman or nonbinary writer of color and takes a granular look at topics that range from project management to the journey of debut novelists.

 Elizabeth Acevedo holds a BA in Performing Arts from The George Washington University and an MFA in Creative Writing from the University of Maryland.
 With over twelve years of performance experience, Acevedo has been a featured performer on BET and Mun2, as well as delivered several TED Talks.
 She is the author of the chapbook, Beastgirl & Other Origin Myths (YesYes Books, 2016) and the forthcoming novel, The Poet X (HarperCollins, 2018).
 Elizabeth will discuss finding a balance working in two genres while building an audience and promoting a first book.

 Meredith Talusan is a contributing editor at Mic and has written essays and investigative pieces for The Guardian, The Atlantic, VICE Magazine, Matter, BuzzFeed, The American Prospect, The New Inquiry and many other publications.
 She divides her time between New York and the Philippines.
 She is the Executive editor of them.
-Meredith will discuss balancing a writing career with a full-time media job.
+Meredith will discuss balancing a writing career with a full-time media job and multi-tasking tools.

 This conversation series is designed to uplift and inspire us through intimate conversations with our most revered and decorated contemporary writers.

-The 2018 application cycle is closed.
 Good luck to everyone.
-Notifications will go out through June 1.
+Notifications will be emailed through June 1.
 Please read the FAQs before emailing us with your question.